Yes, but many credit cards specify a minimum income. If you earn less than this each year, you will not be able to get the card.

 For example, if a credit card is only available for people who earn more than £15,000 and you earn £13,000 a year before tax, you will be turned down if you apply.

-Where can you find a card?
+Where can you find a credit card for low income?

-Our low income table above shows every credit card in the UK that may accept you if your salary is £10,000 or less.
+Our table above shows every low income credit card in the UK that may accept you if your salary is £10,000 or less.
 It also shows for each card:

 The interest free period on the first purchases you make